LLNL/RAJA/docs/sphinx/user_guide/feature/loop_basic.rst

 ``RAJA::statement::Lambda`` types between ``RAJA::statement::For`` statements
 enables non-perfectly nested loops.

-RAJA offers two types of lambda statements.
-The first as illustratated above, requires that each lambda expression passed to a ``RAJA::kernel`` method **must take an index argument for each iteration space in the tuple**.
+RAJA offers two types of ``RAJA::statement::Lambda`` statements.
+The simplest for illustrated above requires that each lambda expression passed to a ``RAJA::kernel`` method **must take an index argument for each iteration space in the tuple**.
 With this type of lambda statement, the entire iteration space must be active in a containing ``For`` construct.
 A compile time ``static_assert`` will be triggered if any of the arguments are undefined, indicating that something is not correct.

-The second type of lambda statement, an extension of the first, takes additional template parameters which specify which iteration space indices are passed as lambda arguments.
+A second ``RAJA::statement::Lambda`` type, which is an extension of the first, takes additional template parameters which specify which iteration spaces are passed as lambda arguments.
 The result is that a kernel lambda only needs to accept iteration space index arguments that are used in the lambda body.

 The kernel policy list with lambda arguments may be written as::